 1. Don’t over-insert yourself.

-Let your graduate be in charge of class schedules ,roommate decisions, and other logistics.
+Let your graduate handle class schedules, roommate decisions, and other logistics.
 Offer your suggestions, but make sure they are just that: suggestions.
 Let their decisions stick.
 This is their experience, not yours.

 No matter how much you want to hide the depressing cinder blocks with a cute gallery wall or throw 12 fuzzy throw pillows on their bed, this is their space.
 Sadly, it’s not an excuse for you to unleash your inner Joanna Gaines.
 But having said those things…

 3. Don’t let them leave you out entirely.

 It’s a fine line between giving them the space and respect they need and still participating in their choices.
 Walk it carefully, like a tightrope, but still walk it.
-I mean, especially since you’re the one who’s paying for all of it .(3a.
-But don’t use that fact as a weapon.)
+I mean, especially since you’re the one who’s paying for all of it (But don’t use that fact as a weapon.)

 4. Don’t get too caught up in the checklists.

-Make sure to take time to ENJOY things with your graduate this summer that have nothing to do with college.
-(We just made a bucket list of family favorite restaurants to make sure to eat at before August, but I mean a jog or a bike ride works, too.)
+Make sure to take time to ENJOY things with your graduate this summer that has nothing to do with college.
+(We just made a bucket list of family favorite restaurants to make sure to eat at before August, but I mean, a jog or a bike ride works, too.)

 5. Don’t spend all summer worrying about how you’ll feel at drop-off.

 Be present.
 Listen, you may cry buckets in August, or you may not: leave whatever emotions you’ll have for later, or you’ll rob the days you have left.

 6. Don’t forget to make reservations for their Thanksgiving trip back home.

 7. Don’t leave everything (i.e., dorm room shopping, packing) until the last minute.